 The same approach is taken by Wheatsheaf Group Limited, the business within the Grosvenor Estate which invests in businesses in the food and agriculture sectors.

-The Family Investment Office is professionally managed to oversee a number of investments on behalf of the Grosvenor Estate.
+The Family Office is professionally managed to oversee a number of investments on behalf of the Grosvenor Estate.
 Some of these are funds managed by third parties which are commonly incorporated offshore, again largely to prevent the issue of double taxation.
-All investment returns are however reported by the Family Investment Office and taxed as appropriate and in accordance with existing UK tax rules.
+All investment returns are however reported by the Family Office and taxed as appropriate and in accordance with existing UK tax rules.

 Executive Trustee Grosvenor Estate